On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Structure of the projectivity group

-Finally, let $u \in G$ be a horocyclic element, and let $e \in \partial T$ be the center of the horosphere of $T$ fixed by $u$.
+Let now $u \in G$ be a horocyclic element, and let $e \in \partial T$ be the center of the horosphere of $T$ fixed by $u$.
 Given any hyperbolic element $h \in G$ whose repelling fixed point is $e$, we have $u \in \con(h)$.
-We choose such a hyperbolic $h$ in $G^+$ (this is possible because $G^+$ is $2$-transitive on $\partial T$).
-The image of $\con(h)$ in $G/G^+$ is then trivial, so that $\con(h) \leq G^+$.
-As observed above, it follows that $\con(h)$ is a root group.
+We can choose such a hyperbolic $h$ in $G^+$ (this is possible because $G^+$ is $2$-transitive on $\partial T$).
+The image of $\con(h)$ in the compact quotient $G/G^+$ must be trivial, so that $\con(h) \leq G^+$.
+We now invoke \cite[Lemma~2.4]{Prasad}, ensuring that $\con(h)$ is a root group of the Moufang set $(G, \partial T)$.
 This proves (iii).
-The assertion (iv) is clear from Theorems~\ref{thm:LocallyLinear} and~\ref{thm:BuMo}. \end{proof}
+The assertion (iv) holds by Theorems~\ref{thm:LocallyLinear}(ii) and~\ref{thm:BuMo}. \end{proof}